raspberrypilearning/sonic-pi-taster-old/README.md

 2. The code we use to play two tunes at the same time needs to be between `in_thread do` and `end`.

 3. Underneath `in_thread do`, type your tune.
-Here I’ve used 'Frère Jacques' from the earlier activity:
+Here I've used 'Frère Jacques' from the earlier activity:

     ```ruby
     in_thread do